exoscale/terms/terms-previous.markdown

 bankruptcy, insolvency, liquidation, receivership or winding up proceeding is commenced in respect of the other Party.

-### 13.3 Termination or Suspension by Supplier
+### 13.10 Termination or Suspension by Supplier

 Supplier shall have the right, upon written notice, to immediately terminate and/or suspend any Order(s) and/or the delivery of the Services (without liability) in the event that:

-- a)  Client has violated (i) any law rule, regulation or directive of any Governmental Authority related to the Services or Client's or a User's use thereof or (ii) Section 5 (Use of the Services); or
+1. Client has violated (i) any law rule, regulation or directive of any Governmental Authority related to the Services or Client's or a User's use thereof or (ii) Section 5 (Use of the Services); or
-- b)  Supplier receives any direction, notification or instruction from any Governmental Authority (or any independent Internet content monitoring entity) to suspend or terminate the provision of the Services to Client (through no fault or negligence of Supplier).
+2. Supplier receives any direction, notification, or instruction from any Governmental Authority (or any independent Internet content monitoring entity) to suspend or terminate the provision of the Services to Client (through no fault or negligence of Supplier).

-### 13.4 Supplier's Remedies
+### 13.11 Supplier's Remedies

 In the event Supplier terminates or suspends an Order because of any reasons set forth in Sections 13.2 or 13.3, then Client agrees to pay to Supplier the Service Fees and/or any other fixed minimum charges for the term of this Agreement.

-### 13.5 Return of Data

-Upon request of the Client notified at least thirty (30) days prior to termination of the Services, Supplier shall make Client Data available to Client in its original format through the exoscale recovery service, upon charge of a recovery service fee.
-Unless a request for the exoscale recovery service is made, Supplier shall have no obligation to maintain or provide any of Client Data after termination of the Services and shall thereafter, unless legally prohibited, delete all of Client Data in Supplier's systems or otherwise in Supplier's possession or under its control.

-### 13.6 Surviving Provisions
+### 13.12 Surviving Provisions

 Sections 3 (Fees and Payment Modalities), 7 (Proprietary Rights), 8 (Confidentiality), 9.3 (Disclaimer of Warranties), 10 (Indemnification), 13